josephistired/DiscordBot-v14/README.md

 # 📚 Wiki

-To learn how to use this bot, go to the [wiki](https://www.josephcarmosino.website/discordbotv14#wiki).
+To learn how to use this bot, go to the [wiki](https://discord-bot-v14-docs.vercel.app/).

 # ❓ Miscellaneous

-Visit the [wiki](https://www.josephcarmosino.website/discordbotv14#miscellaneous) to see the commands and learn more about the bot.
+Visit the [wiki](https://discord-bot-v14-docs.vercel.app/) to see the commands and learn more about the bot.
-**Please be patient, I am in the process of rehauling it.**

 # 🛑 Warning